SoShibby/Home-Automation-PCB/README.md

 - IR Receiver used for receiving commands from remote controls.
 - 2 Humidity and Temperature sensors.
 - 3 IR LEDS/Blasters for controlling TV, Radio, Decoders etc.
+- 1 Serial port used for communicating with other devices for example TVs.

 If you want to modify the PCB and add/remove components then I recommend that you use [Fritzing](http://fritzing.org) (you only need to open the following file [Home Automation PCB](https://github.com/SoShibby/Home-Automation-PCB/blob/master/fritzing/Home-Automation-PCB.fzz) in the Fritzing application and you are good to go).